 - subscription business model.

-The perfect match now looks like that: a buyer anticipates and highly appreciates when a seller meticulously crafts and makes a special offer designed for a particular buyer’s need right here right now.
+The perfect match looks like that now: a buyer anticipates and highly appreciates when a seller meticulously crafts and makes a special offer designed for a particular buyer’s need right here right now.
 The seller, in their turn, spies over customers across many devices to come up with that very special offer.

-We hope that the conclusion for everyone is obvious: an online store is available for all devices would help ensure a business's long life and profitability.
+We hope that the conclusion is obvious for everyone: an ecommerce website available on all devices helps ensure a business's long life and profitability.

-First of all, the choice of technology for an online store depends on the task and the size of your business.
-You may choose ready-made website builders, such as Tilda or Wix, to realize the simple business logic of orders and payments, as well as for a small flow of customers (for example a home bakery or local cafe).
+First of all, the choice of technology for a retail website depends on the task and the size of your business.
+You may choose ready-made ecommerce website builders, such as Tilda or Wix, for a business with a simple logic of orders and payments and a small flow of customers (for example, a home bakery or local cafe).

 The move from a small business to a medium and large one sets new tasks for its owner:

-- search for goods by several characteristics (or faceted);
+- search for goods by several characteristics (or faceted search);

 - integration with CRM and other services.

-In this case, you should turn to ready-made CRM and eCommerce platforms.
+In this case, you should turn to a ready-made CRM solution and ecommerce platform.
 There are many such platforms, but as a Drupal web development company, we will only talk about one of them.

-Taxonomy.
-The Taxonomy module organizes the filtering and sorting of products in the product catalog on the website.
-Without this, an online store is impossible.
-For a while, developers had to download and install Taxonomy separately as any contributed module but due to the high demand, it was included in the Drupal core.
+- Taxonomy.
+The Taxonomy module organizes the filtering and sorting of products in the product catalog of the ecommerce website.
+Without this, a webshop is impossible.
+For a while, developers had to download and install Taxonomy separately as any contributed module.
+But due to the high demand, it was included in the Drupal core.

-Hundreds of modules, distributions, and themes.
-The influence of the international Drupal community on the platform can not be overestimated: its members work on solutions to problems of any complexity so that owners can implement them in their online stores.
+- Hundreds of modules, distributions, and themes.
+The influence of the international Drupal community on the platform can not be overestimated: its members work on solutions to problems of any complexity so that owners can implement them on their retail websites.

-The integration with third-party services.
-For normal operation, you need to add payment systems and analytics systems, integrate with social networks, set up a chat, and automate the marketing of an online store on Drupal.
-Drupal’s core modular architecture and a multitude of modules give CMS access to a wide variety of such tools.
+- Integration with third-party services.
+For normal operation, you need to add payment systems and analytics systems, integrate with social networks, set up a chat, and automate the marketing of an ecommerce website on Drupal.
+Drupal’s core modular architecture and a multitude of modules give a CMS access to a wide variety of such tools.

-Mobile-first architecture.
-If you want to help master those same $5.5 trillion that mCommerce projects will earn in 2022, your online store must work on all mobile devices.
+- Mobile-first architecture.
+If you want to help master those trillions that mCommerce projects will earn in 2025, your retail website must work on all mobile devices.
 Responsive design is one of the distinctive characteristics of Drupal.

-Inventory of goods.
+- Inventory control.
 If you are selling clothes, they must have size parameters, color, and size.
-If your product is comics, then they can be divided into originals or translations, for persons older than 6 or 18 years, issued by one or another publisher, and so forth.
+If your product is comics, then they can be divided into originals or translations, for persons older than 6 or 18, issued by one or another publisher, and so forth.
 The Drupal Commerce module includes the concept of a Stock Keeping Unit (SKU).
 This is an identifier that will be different for each product with different parameters.
 Also, this opportunity helps to control the stock balance.

-Good UX.
-The faster the user purchases the website, the greater the chance that she/he comes back for a new one, and the search engines would rank the website for keywords better.
-Drupal can provide this speed, and adherence to the principle of Headless eCommerce would allow the user to move on between pages with lightning speed.
+- Good UX.
+The faster the user purchases from a website, the greater the chance that she/he comes back.
+Drupal can provide this speed, and adherence to the principle of Headless ecommerce would allow the user to move on between pages with lightning speed.

 Drupal is often referred to as a platform in which it is enough to tick necessary checkboxes to get the first sales.
 Well, that’s an exaggeration!
-You highly likely will overcome the first obstacles during the Drupal configuration.
-Ask yourself, "If it's that simple, then what is the large Drupal developers' community doing?" and get a step closer to creating a beautiful, modern, competitive, and secure in terms of the leak of data and a constantly updated online store, which can not be created without the knowledge that the community had developed over the years.
-But we will still attach instructions for non-programmers: the new knowledge will increase your self-esteem and subsequently allow you to communicate more effectively with the development team.
+You will highly likely encounter the first obstacles during the Drupal configuration.
+Ask yourself, "If it were that simple, what would the large Drupal developer community be doing?" and get a step closer to creating a beautiful, modern, competitive, and secure online shop.
+A Drupal shop cannot be created without the knowledge that the community has gathered over the years.
+But we will still attach instructions for non-programmers: new knowledge will increase your self-esteem and subsequently allow you to communicate more effectively with the development team.

-We remember that, first of all, Drupal allows you to post content on the website, and all other features are being added by Drupal-compatible modules.
-One of these is Commerce.
+First and foremost, Drupal allows you to post content on the website, and all other features are being added by Drupal-compatible modules.
+One of these is Drupal Commerce.